datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 ![ ]({{ site.baseurl }}/images/rfigs/04-Multi-Band-Raster/demonstrate-RGB-Image-1.png)

-####Or we can composite all three bands together to make a color image
+####Or we can composite all three bands together to make a color image.

 ![ ]({{ site.baseurl }}/images/rfigs/04-Multi-Band-Raster/plot-RGB-now-1.png)

+    ## Warning in par(original_par): graphical parameter "cin" cannot be set

+    ## Warning in par(original_par): graphical parameter "cra" cannot be set

+    ## Warning in par(original_par): graphical parameter "csi" cannot be set

+    ## Warning in par(original_par): graphical parameter "cxy" cannot be set

+    ## Warning in par(original_par): graphical parameter "din" cannot be set

+    ## Warning in par(original_par): graphical parameter "page" cannot be set

 #Other Types of Multi-band Raster data

 Multi-band raster data might also contain:

-1. time series - of the same variable, over the same area over time.
+1. Time series - of the same variable, over the same area over time.
 2. Multi-hyperspectral imagery - that might have 4 or more bands up to 400+ bands of image data!

+NOTE: In a multi-band dataset, the rasters will always have the same `extent`, `CRS` and `resolution`.
+{: .notice }

 In this lesson, the multi-band data that we are working with is imagery collected using the NEON Airborne Observation Platform high resolution camera over the <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">NEON Harvard Forest field site</a>.

-#leah needs to decide whether the harvard spectrometer data are usable given
-#some trees are purple - ask nathan

 #Getting Started with Multi-Band data
 If we read a raster stack into R using the `raster` function, it defaults to reading in one (the first) band.
 We can plot this band using the plot function.

-Note that in a typical GIS application, a single band would render a single image band using a grayscale color palette.
+In a typical GIS application, a single band would render a single image band using a grayscale color palette.
 We will thus use a grayscale palette to render individual bands below.
-{: .notice}
+{: .notice }

     # Read in multi-band raster with raster function, the default is the first band